Home > Topaz > Power of Imperial Topaz: A Exquisite Gemstone

 Imperial Topaz is also an evening gem which due to its transparency and high refraction looks amazing in the low light, having a distinct attractive pinkish tint under candle-light (incandescent) lighting.

 Imperial topaz belongs to the variety of one silicate mineral from the aluminum and fluorine – topaz.
 You can distinguish topaz by its deep, warm, and also reddish-orange to pinkish-orange hue.
-This stone is one of the most coveted and high-priced varieties of topaz because it has very vivid tints.
+This stone is one of the most coveted and high-priced varieties of topaz because it has very vivid tints and is often used in Topaz Ear Studs.

 Colors of Imperial Topaz